Palazzo Adriano

 Palazzo Adriano (IPA: [pa'latʦo adriˈano], Pallaci, U Palazzu) is a town and comune of Arbëresh origin in the Metropolitan City of Palermo, Sicily, southern Italy.

 Located in the heart of Sicania on the northern slopes of Monte delle Rose, almost equidistant from Palermo and Agrigento, it is a town of Arbëreshë origin.
 Although the inhabitants have abandoned the use of the Arbëresh language, the town's inhabitants preserve the Byzantine rite in their liturgy.

 Palazzo Adriano is best known internationally for being among the filming locations of the Oscar-winning film Cinema Paradiso.
 The local economy is primarily dedicated to agriculture.

 History

 The first mention of a casale Adrianum (farmstead of Adriano) dates from before 1060 under the reign of the Norman Roger I of Sicily.
 More reliable is information about the hamlet of Palazzo Adriano reported in a 1243 document.
 From 1282, the fiefs land holdings that now constitute the area of Palazzo Adriano saw more than thirty baronies granted leases by the abbots of the monastery of Santa Maria di Fossanova.
+In the late 15th century, the Dara family was one of the first Albanian families to migrate from Albania to Italy after Skanderbeg's death.
+They migrated from the region of Rrjoll, northern Albania, Malësia to Palazzo Adriano.
+Other Albanian families also came here and they are the today Arbëreshë families of the region.
 In 1787, the Royal Court of Ferdinand IV of Naples captured all these land holdings, which fell under the control of Palermo.